 Winter Walk Day is celebrated by schools across Canada each year.
-Host a Winter Walk Day event at your school on February 5, 2020!
+This year we’re celebrating Winter Walk Day on February 10, 2021!

-Celebrate however you want – organize a group walk with your class, play outside for Phys Ed, or invite students to walk to school and celebrate with hot chocolate or participation certificates!
+Celebrate however you want – organize a group walk with your family, play outside for Phys Ed, or try out some ideas from our NEW PASSPORT FOR KIDS for participation certificates!

 Join the Jack Frost Challenge competition

 The goal is for your team to complete 130 kilometres of outdoor activity!

 Register your family or class as a team for Jack Frost Challenge, with the goal to reach 130km of collective outdoor activities during the week of Feb 7 – 13, 2021.
 Run, bike, walk, snowshoe, build snow forts, toboggan, or even roll around in the snow!
 Count your kilometres of running, biking, walking, or snowshoeing.
 To log the other activities – 10 min of play, or activity counts for 1km!